Nilvie/odin-recipes/README.md

 # Recipes
-This project follows the Recipe assignment from the Odin Project
+This project follows the Recipe assignment from the Odin Project.

 # Skills
 ...